TechBeastz is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn More.

 Most people use inkjet printers basically for personal use, school assignments, and projects.
 Inkjet printers are better at printing pictures than the laser model and some of the upgraded and advanced inkjet printers can create high-quality photos at an excellent color range.
 It can be connected to a PC or computer system using a cable, you can also print wireless printers from your tablets and smartphones.

 An inkjet printer is great for every day in the home or office due to its easy setup and affordability.
 Most importantly, it is cost-efficient and easy to maintain an inkjet printer.
 If you intend to print high-quality images, an inkjet printer will be a better choice because it prints smoother colors than the laser printer.
 Moreover, it can print on a plethora of surfaces, including textured paper, glossy photo paper, and some fabrics.

-Nevertheless, inkjets have small paper tray that fits around 50 to 100 sheets, therefore, it is not meant for printing in large quantity.
+Nevertheless, inkjets have a small paper tray that fits around 50 to 100 sheets, therefore, it is not meant for printing in large quantities.
 This may be inconvenient if you are planning to print lots of items.
-The water-based ink link means that your prints are likely to fade out of get damaged by water.
-Meanwhile, the link can dry up if it isn’t used regularly.
+The water-based ink link means that your prints are likely to fade out of getting damaged by water.
+Meanwhile, the ink can dry up if it isn’t used regularly.

 What are Laser Printers?

 Laser printers use toner powder which is melted on the surface of the paper when in use.
 Both the printer and the toner cartridge are expensive during the initial purchase but it is more economical and cost-efficient in the long run as it prints more pages quicker.

 Laser printers are often used in large offices and workplaces where printing jobs are done frequently.
 The major focus is not on producing high-quality images but on printing large volumes of text-heavy documents.